Main Street Health: How did small businesses fare in May?

 The pattern at the MSA-level was largely consistent with the state-level results, with gains evident in New York, Hartford, and Minneapolis, among others.
 San Antonio was a Southern standout.

-Percent change in hours worked and employees working
+Percent change in hours worked and employees working (Mid-May vs. mid-April using January 2022 baseline) 1

 1. May 8-14 vs. April 10-16.
 Source: Homebase data